 Using Paid Search Data for Organic Strategy

 The differences in the maturity of data can provide a great campaign snapshot for each channel.
-For example, when building an organic keyword strategy, it is beneficial to analyze paid search keyword data (such as Google Adwords) for testing copy and refining call-to-action verbiage, click-through-rates and conversion metrics to assess how paid search keywords perform and decide whether it makes sense to use those keywords in your organic strategy.
+For example, when building an organic keyword strategy, it is beneficial to analyze paid search keyword data (such as Google Ads) for testing copy and refining call-to-action verbiage, click-through-rates and conversion metrics to assess how paid search keywords perform and decide whether it makes sense to use those keywords in your organic strategy.

 Using Organic Data for Paid Search Strategy

 Organic keyword data can also provide keyword intelligence for paid search campaigns.
 Paid search keywords are expensive since they must be bid on.
 Organic keywords are not.
 If you are running a paid search campaign on a tight budget, a great place to start your keyword research is by taking a look at the organic keyword ranking report.
-This will give you valuable insight regarding top-performing keywords without the investment in Adwords.
+This will give you valuable insight regarding top-performing keywords without the investment in Google Ads.

 Organic search relies heavily on using fresh, optimized content to maximize search potential for a webpage.
 Organic content can also benefit paid search campaigns by improving the Quality Score.
 If a page has a low quality score, adding properly optimized organic content to that page can help improve the Quality Score, which will improve ad rank and reduce CPC while driving up conversion and engagement rate.